 The application package must include three signed letters of reference.
-The letters are to be sent directly to the Research Services Office by referees and they must arrive by Tuesday, September 10, 2019.
-Applications that do not include all three reference letters on the date of submission (October 10, 2019) will be considered incomplete.
+Referees should send their letters directly to Samantha Young (samanthak.young@utoronto.ca) in the Research Services Office.

+\UPDATED\ Letters must arrive by Monday, May 24, 2021.
+Applications that do not include all three reference letters on the date of submission are incomplete and will not be accepted by the Ministry.

+\Previous deadline was May 17 - we have extended this by one week

-Referees can send their letters as either hard copies or via email-original signatures, scanned signatures, and e-signatures are acceptable.
+Referees should send their letters via email-original signatures, scanned signatures, and esignatures are acceptable.
+Hard copies are not accepted in the current competition.